Menu

 F. Yost

-We reserved an *** thru Outdoorsy in October for an August trip.
-In June, we attempted to message the *** owner thru the app.
-After receiving resource not found we called the company.
-Despite an active reservation that was still confirmed on the site, the rep learned that the owner had pulled the rig.
-The company NEVER canceled our reservation or contacted us to advise.
-Had we not called we would have shown up at the owners home with no idea.
-With few options for a 3 week rental in a short turn around time, we asked for our deposit to be returned.
-There was no apology from Outdoorsy although the customer service rep was understanding.
-Having little faith in Outdoorsy we chose to rent from Cruise America as we had multiple camping reservations.
-User beware!
+We reserved a recreational vehicle through Outdoorsy in October for an August trip.
+In June, we attempted to message the vehicle owner through the app.
+After receiving a 'resource not found' error, we called the company.
+Despite an active reservation that was still confirmed on the site, the representative learned that the owner had removed the vehicle from availability.
+The company never canceled our reservation or contacted us to advise of the situation.
+Had we not called, we would have shown up at the owner's home with no idea of the issue.
+With few options for a 3-week rental on short notice, we requested our deposit back.
+There was no apology from Outdoorsy, although the customer service representative was understanding.
+Having little faith in Outdoorsy, we chose to rent from Cruise America since we had multiple camping reservations already in place.
+Users should exercise caution when dealing with this service.

 D